Azores: Earthquakes

 Owing to its geodynamic environment, the region has been a center of intense seismic activity, particularly along its tectonic boundaries on the Mid-Atlantic Ridge and Terceira Rift.
-Seismic events although frequent, are usually tectonic or vulco-tectonic in nature, but in general are of low to medium intensities, occasionally punctuated by events of level 5 or greater on the Richter magnitude scale.
-The most severe earthquake was registered in 1757, near Calheta on the island of São Jorge, which exceeded 7 on the Richter magnitude scale.
+Seismic events although frequent, are usually tectonic or vulco-tectonic in nature but in general are of low to medium intensities, occasionally punctuated by events of magnitude 5 or greater.
+The most severe earthquake was registered in 1757, near Calheta, which exceeded magnitude 7.
 In comparison, the 1522 earthquake that was mentioned by historian Gaspar Frutuoso measured 6.8, but its effects were judged to be X (Extreme) on the Mercalli intensity scale, and was responsible for the destruction of Vila Franca do Campo and landslides that may have killed more than 5,000 of the inhabitants.

-Biome
+Biodiversity

 The archipelago lies in the Palearctic realm and has a unique biotic community that includes the Macaronesian subtropical laurissilva, with many endemic species of plants and animals.
 There are at least 6,112 terrestrial species, of which about 411 are endemic.
 The majority (75%) of these endemics are animals, mostly arthropods and mollusks.
 New species are found regularly in the Azores (e.g., 30 different new species of land snails were discovered circa 2013).

 Even though the Azores look very green and sometimes wild, the vegetation has been extremely altered.
 A great part of it has been wiped out in the past 600 years for its valuable wood (for tools, buildings, boats, fire wood, and so on) and to clear land for agriculture.
-As a result, it is estimated that more than half of insects on the Graciosa island have disappeared or will become extinct.
+As a result, it is estimated that more than half of insects on Graciosa have disappeared or will become extinct.

-Many cultivated places (which are traditionally dedicated to pasture or to growing taro, potatoes, maize and other crops) have now been abandoned, especially as a result of emigration.
+Many cultivated places (which are traditionally dedicated to pasture or to growing taro, potatoes, maize and other crops) have been abandoned, especially as a result of emigration.
 Consequently, some invasive plants have filled these deserted and disturbed lands.
 Hydrangeas are another potential pest, but their threat is less serious.
-Notwithstanding the fact that hydrangeas were introduced from America or Asia, some locals consider them a symbol of the archipelago and propagate them along roadsides.
+Hydrangeas were introduced from America or Asia, but some locals consider them a symbol of the archipelago and propagate them along roadsides.
 Cryptomeria, the Japanese cedar, is a conifer extensively grown for its timber.
 The two most common of these alien species are Pittosporum undulatum and Hedychium gardnerianum.
 Reforestation efforts with native laurissilva vegetation have been accomplished successfully in many parts of the Azores.